sweetcoco/webpack-babel-boilerplate/README.md

 ```

 ## Quick Note
-This boilerplate assumes your app is going to in /src.
+This boilerplate assumes your app code lives in /src.

 /src contains some sample code to show es6 features.